prabhu-durasoft/Jul-27-30-2020/notes.md

 * Create mock manually using a simple JSON object
 * Mock functions using __jest.fn()__
-* Use toHaveBeenCalled, toHaveBeenCalledTimes etc
+* Use toHaveBeenCalled, toHaveBeenCalledTimes, mockReturnValueOnce etc

 * OR
 * You spy on a real object